Glue Logic

 The Y axis represents propagation delay in 'nS' [10-9 seconds], the lower the number the faster the device.

-Back to the Logic Design Page for additional IC hints.
+Back to Designing with Logic for additional IC hints.

 Home